matplotlib/matplotlib/doc/users/interactive_guide.rst

 user clicks on this button, please run this function" or "when the user hits the 'z' key, please run this other function".
-This allows users to write reactive, event-driven, programs without having to delve into the nity-gritty [#f3]_ details of I/O.  The core event loop is sometimes referred to as "the main loop" and is typically started, depending on the library, by methods with names like ``_exec``, ``run``, or ``start``.
+This allows users to write reactive, event-driven, programs without having to delve into the nitty-gritty [#f3]_ details of I/O.  The core event loop is sometimes referred to as "the main loop" and is typically started, depending on the library, by methods with names like ``_exec``, ``run``, or ``start``.